Back to Blog

 After a parent dies, their stuff takes on a strange weight.
 His tools, his jacket, his coffee mug, his chair.
 The objects he touched every day become artifacts.
 On Father's Day, you might find yourself gravitating toward his things.
 Wearing his watch.
 Sitting in his spot.
 Using his pocketknife to open a box even though you have a better one in the drawer.

 That's not weird.
 Objects carry sensory memory in ways that thoughts alone can't.
-The weight of his watch on your wrist, the smell of his workshop jacket.
+The weight of his watch on your wrist, the smell of his workshop jacket, the worn grip on his favorite wrench.
 These are the body's way of keeping someone close when they can't be physically close anymore.

-If you're worried about forgetting the details (his handwriting, his voice, the specific blue of his favorite shirt) this is worth addressing while the memories are fresh.
+If you're worried about forgetting the details (his handwriting, his voice, the specific shade of paint on his workbench) this is worth addressing while the memories are fresh.
 Write them down.
 Record a voice memo describing them.
 Take photos of his handwriting on that notepad by the phone.
 The details that feel unforgettable now will fade with time.
 That's not a failure of love.
 It's just how memory works.
 Recording your parents' stories covers practical ways to preserve these things before they slip.

 The years after this one

 Father's Day will keep coming.
 That's obvious, but it's worth saying, because the first one isn't necessarily the hardest.
-Sometimes the second or third year hits differently because the shock has worn off and the absence has become architectural rather than acute.
-You've rebuilt around the hole, but certain days show you exactly where the hole is.
+Sometimes the second or third year hits differently because the shock has worn off and the absence has become structural rather than acute.
+You've rebuilt around the hole, but certain days show you exactly where it is.

 Some people develop rituals over time.
 A specific meal.
 A toast.
 A drive to a place that mattered.
 Others find that as years pass, Father's Day becomes softer.
 Less of a wound and more of an ache.
 Not painless, but livable.